sebnitu/BaseWeb/docs/docs/core/grid.md

 ## make-column-base

 Creates the base styles for a column but excludes setting the width.
+Also creates modifier classes for floating columns left or right giving you more flexibility with markup order.
+Default classes are `col-left` and `col-right`, respectively.

 ```scss
 @include make-column-base( $options: () );